This Oak Bench Makeover will show you that a bad paint job can be remedied with time and a lot of patience.

-HOMERIGHT was gracious enough to send me a sprayer and large shelter to try out.
-So, I decided to give this sad little bench an uplift!
+A huge thank you to my friends at Homeright who were gracious enough to send me a sprayer and large shelter to try out.
+To put it to work, I decided to give this sad little bench an uplift!
 It looks SO SAD! doesn’t it??
 This piece sat in my entry way for a while, until I decided to re-do my entryway.
 I’m fickle like that.
 I kept the bench in my basement until now.

 Affiliate links included for your convenience.
-Click here to read out full disclosure.
+Click here to read our full disclosure.
 HR provided me with products but all opinions and advice are my own.
 Your results may vary.

 Oak Bench Makeover- Supplies I used

 - Paint Stripper (The best one out there, and it doesn’t burn your skin!)

 - Homeright Max Finish Sprayer

 - Homeright Large Spray Shelter

 - General Finishes Milk Paint in Persian Blue

 Paint, that is… Bwahahahah…Sorry, I amuse myself sometimes 🙂 I stripped the paint off this bench and I won’t lie, it was more work than I thought, but this paint stripper made things SO MUCH easier.
 I tried another brand before I tried this one, which was recommended by my friend and sister in paint, Lisa at The Purple Hydrangea.
 After trying it, I was mad at myself for not asking her input BEFORE all of the hardship.

 Step 2: Set up the shelter and get painting already!